Brazilian Jiu-Jitsu Saved my life!

 Looking at my BJJ timeline: I started in July of 1997, got my Blue Belt from Royce Gracie in October of 1997.
 I received my purple Belt in October of 2001, Brown in October 2004 and Black in October of 2007 all from Mario Roberto.

+Fortunately, I was able to take the things that influenced my life and helped me overcome adversity and use those same things to help others.
+Without the Martial Arts, I really don’t know where I would be in life.
 I’m very proud to operate the Indiana Brazilian Jiu-Jitsu Academy, to help others achieve goals and learn the same lessons that I learned and continue to learn along my journey.
+It is the longest running BJJ/MMA Academy in Central Indiana.

 Because I was on my own, without an instructor directly over me for a great deal of my adventure to Black Belt, one of my main resources of information was video tapes.
 I decided to share a lot of my knowledge through The Fight Hub.
 It is a work in progress that will have FREE online training and product reviews, etc. It is the only place on the web to get exclusive DVDs, like “The Peruvian Dozen 2.0” and “Mastering The Von Flue Choke”.